Revisit Systematic Generalization via Meaningful Learning: Systematic Generalization

-\textbf{Results.} In SCAN, what stands out in Table \ref{table:il} is an excellent one-shot generalization for all three networks.
-The participation of $(\mX^{IL}, \mY^{IL})$ induces a near-perfect generalization.
-Even the worst results obtained by TFM in Challenging are around $98.76\%$ and $96.38\%$ in terms of token accuracy and sequence accuracy separately.
-The outcomes confirm that networks can inductively learn the semantic relation from context after semantic linking.
-After that, models of different architectures can successfully achieve systematic generalization to novel compositions of variants during the test.
-What is noticeable is a slight drop in both metrics as the difficulty upgrades.
-The disappearance of the training samples in Difficult and Challenging settings can lead to a performance drop.
-This is well in line with the widely accepted belief in meaningful learning theory, as well as our expectation, that prior knowledge is one of the keys related to humans' remarkable generalization.
-Therefore, we conclude that both semantic linking and background knowledge exert powerful effects upon the potential of models to generalize systematically.
-The trends above on SCAN can also be found on GEO and ADV, while more apparent changes in metrics again verify our findings that prior knowledge is essential.
-Either excluding primitive samples containing the same context or those of the same sequence length as their variant samples can produce a steep fall in the generalization, which is not so sharp on SCAN.
-On GEO, CNN can lose an absolute sequence accuracy of almost $18.26\%$ from Standard to Difficult, and that for TFM drops $7.66\%$.
+\textbf{SCAN.} What stands out in Table \ref{table:il} is an excellent one-shot generalization for all three networks.
+The participation of variant samples induces a near-perfect generalization.
+Even the worst results obtained by TFM in Challenging are around $98.76\%$ and $96.38\%$ in terms of token and sequence accuracy.
+The outcomes confirm that networks can inductively learn semantic relations from the context after semantic linking.
+The disappearance of training samples in Difficult and Challenging causes a performance drop.
+This is well in line with the widely accepted belief in meaningful learning theory that prior knowledge matters to generalization. \\ \textbf{GEO \& ADV.} The more apparent changes in metrics again verify that prior knowledge is essential.
+Either excluding primitive samples containing the same context or those of the same sequence length can produce a steep fall in the generalization.
+On GEO, CNN can lose an absolute sequence accuracy of $18.26\%$ from Standard to Difficult, and that for TFM drops $7.66\%$.
 This upholds our argument that generalization via meaningful learning is inseparable from sufficient prior knowledge.
 The overall decline in performance can be attributed to the switch from toy sets to actual datasets since both GEO and ADV own a much more complex encoding and decoding space than SCAN.
+Therefore, we conclude that both prior knowledge and semantic linking exert powerful effects upon the potential of models to generalize systematically.